 Saving money on commercial general liability insurance involves analyzing your risks, reducing your liabilities as much as possible, and comparing insurance quotes from multiple providers.

 General liability insurance covers common business risks, such as a customer’s bodily injury at your business, damage to a customer’s property, or an advertising injury.
-If a customer blames your business for an injury or other harm, a general liability policy would help pay for any resulting legal fees and medical payments.
+If a customer blames your business for an injury or other harm, a general liability policy would help pay for any resulting medical payments and defense costs, including legal fees.

-Getting quotes from multiple insurance companies is one of the best ways to find affordable general liability insurance.
-You could go straight to the source and contact each carrier directly, or you could work with an online insurance marketplace like Insureon that represents several providers.
+Getting quotes from multiple insurance companies is one of the best ways to find affordable commercial general liability (CGL) insurance.
+You could go straight to the source and contact each carrier directly, or you could work with an online insurance agency like Insureon for a simpler and easier experience.

 You know you need insurance for your small business, but where to start?
 And how can you keep costs down?